 How dos Phoslo work?

-The medicine works by binding with the phosphate in the food you eat, so that it is eliminated from the body without being absorbed.
+The medicine works by binding with the phosphate in the food you eat so that it is eliminated from the body without being absorbed.

 What is the dosage of Phoslo?

-The recommended initial dose of this medicine for adult dialysis patient is 2 gelcaps with each meal.
+The recommended initial dose of this medicine for adult dialysis patients is 2 gelcaps with each meal.
 Increase the dose gradually to lower serum phosphorus levels to the target range, as long as hypercalcemia does not develop.
 Most patients require 3-4 gelcaps with each meal.

 What other drugs will affect calcium acetate?